Last Updated: May 7, 2014

 - Grade eleven: All students selected for the scientific sample are expected to participate.
 All other students are encouraged to participate.
 (Please note that all grade eleven students, including those who participate in the FT, may participate in the Early Assessment Program.)

-The only students exempt from participating in the Smarter Balanced FT are students who will take the California Alternate Performance Assessment (CAPA) and, for the English-language arts (ELA) FT only, English learners who have attended school in the United States for less than 12 months.
+The only students exempt from participating in the Smarter Balanced FT are students who will take the California Alternate Performance Assessment (CAPA) and, for the English language arts/literacy (ELA) FT only, English learners who have attended school in the United States for less than 12 months.

 - What are the benefits of participating in the spring 2014 FT?